Multi-planetary search#

 The linear search#

-over all times (considered as potential transit epochs) and on a wide range of durations.
+We start by performing the linear_search over all times (considered as potential transit epochs) and on a wide range of durations.

 from nuance.linear_search import linear_search